 II.
 GUIDELINES AND PROCEDURES

-A. Compliance with the provisions of this policy shall be a condition of employment with the State University College at Oneonta.
+- Compliance with the provisions of this policy shall be a condition of employment with SUNY Oneonta.

-C. Any employee or student employee convicted of any criminal drug statute violation occurring in or on property owned or controlled by the State University College at Oneonta is required to give a signed, written notice of the conviction to the College’s Director of University Police within five (5) calendar days following the conviction.
+- Any employee or student employee convicted of any criminal drug statute violation occurring in or on property owned or controlled by SUNY Oneonta is required to give a signed, written notice of the conviction to the university’s Director of University Police within five (5) calendar days following the conviction.